 The ADA does not list all types of illnesses that the term “disability” includes.
 It can be both physical, visibly noticeable ones (like blindness or impaired mobility) and those connected with mental health (anxiety, depression, etc.)

 Service dogs are animals taught to help and do tasks for people with disabilities.
-They can help deaf people, guide those with vision problems, comfort somebody during the anxiety attack, remind them to take medications, etc.
+They can help deaf people, guide those with vision problems, comfort somebody during an anxiety attack, remind them to take medications, etc.

 Service dogs are not pets, they are trained to be working animals.
 Each dog is taught to assist in tasks directly related to the owner’s disability.